mcooper7649/mcooper7649/README.md

 ## 🚀 About Me

-I'm a results-driven Full Stack Web Developer with a knack for building and maintaining web applications.
-From crafting user-friendly interfaces to managing complex backend systems, I bring a full-stack approach to everything I do.
+I'm a results-driven Full Stack Web Developer and Systems Administrator with a knack for building and maintaining both web applications and IT infrastructures.
+From crafting user-friendly interfaces to deploying and managing systems in Intune, I bring a full-stack approach to everything I do.
 I'm passionate about learning and growing in the ever-evolving world of technology.

-When I'm not coding, you'll probably find me exploring the latest web development trends, working on my next big project, or leveling up my skills through new challenges.
+When I'm not coding or configuring systems, you'll probably find me exploring the latest tech trends, working on my next big project, or leveling up my skills through new challenges.

 ---